The following section outlines changes that have been made between DNS Edge Service Point versions:

 a namespace using the following algorithm:

-- Pick the server with least number of queries “in the air”.
+- Pick the server with least number of “in flight” queries.

 - In case of a tie, pick the one with the lowest measured latency (over an average on the last 128 queries answered by that server).